IBE160/SG-Gruppe-A/docs/epics.md

 **Technical Notes:**
 *   Frontend: Use `create-next-app` to bootstrap the project.
 Include `tailwindcss`.
-*   Backend: Initialize a Python virtual environment, install FastAPI, Uvicorn, and other core dependencies (e.g., Pydantic, SQLAlchemy).
+*   Backend: Use UV to manage the Python environment and dependencies.
+Install FastAPI, Uvicorn, and other core dependencies (e.g., Pydantic, SQLAlchemy).
 Set up a basic FastAPI application structure.

 ### Story 1.2: User Account Creation